Darkness Visible: A Study of Vergil's Aeneid: Summary

 The book's second chapter ('Lessing, Auerbach, Gombrich: The Norm of Reality and the Spectrum of Decorum') analyses Vergil's style by juxtaposing his symbolic imagery with the realism of the Homeric epics, a method originally devised by the German critic Erich Auerbach.
 In several case studies taken from the poem, Johnson argues that Vergil tends to create vague, impressionistic images that lack the clarity of the Homeric poets but illustrate the complexity of the human condition.
 Chapter Three ('Varia Confusus Imagine Rerum') focuses on a sequence of passages (notably the deaths of Dido and Turnus), in which the goddess Juno, the poem's antagonist, plays an important role.
 Johnson agrees that Juno represents the powers of irrationality and darkness looming over the poem's characters.
 The ending of the poem, where Aeneas gives in to his merciless fury and kills Turnus, is thus interpreted as a victory for the goddess, even though she had sought to protect Turnus.

 The final chapter ('The Worlds Vergil Lived In') uses the observations of the preceding two chapters to arrive at an overall interpretation of the poem.
 Johnson here employs the multiple levels of meaning proposed by Nicolaus of Lyra.
 He argues that Aeneid depicts on the first, allegorical level the insecurities of Roman society during the tumultuous transition from the Roman Republic to the Roman Empire, which happened during Vergil's lifetime.
 He identifies as the poem's metaphysical concern a struggle between the rationalism of Classical Greek philosophy and what Johnson describes as 'mystery religions' such as Neopythagoreanism, whose growing influence he sees in the poem's powerful personifications of evil in characters such as Juno and Alecto.
-His third interpretation of the poem is ethical: through the sufferings of the Aeneas who tries to resist the darkness around him, Vergil holds up the rational principles of Epicureanism which, according to Johnson, formed an important part of his intellectual background.
+His third interpretation of the poem is ethical: through the sufferings of the Aeneas who tries to resist the surrounding darkness, Vergil holds up the rational principles of Epicureanism which, according to Johnson, formed an important part of his intellectual background.